rocketboosters/reviser/README.md

 ```

+## tail

+Tail the logs for the selected lambda functions.

+```
+usage: tail

+```

 More detail on any of these commands can be found from within the shell by
 executing them with the `--help` flag.

 The reviser application also supports non-interactive batch command
 execution via `run` macros that behave similarly to how `npm run <command>`
 commands are defined.
 For more details see the `run` attribute section of the
 configuration file definitions below.

-## tail

-Tail the CloudWatch logs of the selected lambda function(s).
-This will
-continuously poll the cloudwatch logs associated with the lambda
-function until interrupted by a keyboard interrupt.

-```
-usage: tail

-```

 # Configuration Files